KeeganBrowne/Keegan_BSE_Portfolio/index.md

 ## Conclusion

 My main challenges during this milestone were getting my accelerometer to work consistently and correlating the data from the accelerometer and flex sensor with squat form.
 It was difficult to diagnose the error with my accelerometer because from a strictly electrical and software perspective, everything should have worked.
 It was not until after resoldering the accelerometer and double-checking its connection that I learned that the accelerometer's consistency problem was likely due to the magnetic fields that the current-carrying wires created.
 Luckily after diagnosing this error, I was quickly able to solve it by going back to using a STEMMA QT connecter with the accelerometer.
 My other main challenge was correlating data to the user's squat form.
-Origionally, this issue was caused by bad placement of the accelerometer combined with over-specific data collection.
+Originally, this issue was caused by the location of the accelerometer on the knee sleeve combined with over-specific data collection.
 I resolved this error by moving the accelerometer further away from the other components on the knee brace.
 My final step will be getting my Bluetooth module to work consistently and send data from the Arduino to my computer.